atypia

 Read More »

-In pathology, the term cytologic atypia describes cells that look abnormal when examined under a microscope.
-Cells may be described as showing cytologic atypia because of their shape, size, or colour.
+In pathology, cytologic atypia describes cells that look abnormal when examined under a microscope.
+Cells may show cytologic atypia because of their shape, size, or colour.
 These changes can affect the cytoplasm (body) of the cell or the nucleus (the part of the cell that holds the genetic material).
-Does …
+Does cytologic atypia mean the cells …

 Read More »

-In pathology, the term atypical is used to describe cells that look abnormal when examined under the microscope.
-These changes can affect the cytoplasm (body) of the cell or the nucleus (the part of the cell that holds the genetic material).
-Does atypical mean cancer?
-Atypical does not necessarily mean that the cells are cancerous. …
+In pathology, the term atypical describes cells that look unusual or abnormal under the microscope.
+This term refers to changes observed in the shape, size, or structure of cells, particularly affecting the cell’s cytoplasm (the body of the cell) or the nucleus (the part that holds the genetic material).
+Does atypical mean malignant?
+No, atypical …

 Read More »

-In pathology, the term atypia is used to describe cells that look abnormal when examined under the microscope.
+In pathology, the term atypia describes cells that look abnormal when examined under the microscope.
 These changes can affect the cytoplasm (body) of the cell or the nucleus (the part of the cell that holds the genetic material).
-Does atypia mean cancer?
-Atypia does not necessarily mean that the cells are cancerous. …
+Does atypia mean malignant?
+Atypia does not necessarily mean malignant (cancerous).
+While malignant tumors commonly contain cells …

 Read More »